MileHacker Logo

 Emergency Services

-• Police, Fire, Ambulance: Dial 911 (universal emergency number in Mexico).
+• Police, Fire, Ambulance: Dial 911 (the universal number for emergencies in Mexico).

 • Direct line for immediate assistance.